xiahualiu/docker-web/blog/content/leetcode-linked-list.md

 	keywords = "LeetCode, C++, Algorithm"
 +++

-After I solved around 20 questions on leetcode about linked list, I think it is time to summarize everything I learned so far:
+After solved around 20 questions on leetcode about linked list, I think it is time to summarize everything I learned so far:

 ## Type Definition